 The one component of the fundamentals that was heavily emphasized for the duration of the course was finding your natural point of aim, the key to stability and consistency.
 One under-looked component of establishing a good natural point of aim is making sure you have a proper cheek weld, and are not straining your neck muscles.

 Overall, I came away from the Precision Hunter Course confident in my ability to take game much farther than I could say previously.
 I have gained knowledge and a methodology that I can apply to future rifle setups as well.
 Additionally, I now have an extensive shopping list which will probably take me years to complete, starting with a new optic.
 If you ever have the opportunity, I highly recommend the Precision Hunter Course by Magpul.
-The course fee was $200 a day, which is very reasonable for professional shooting instruction.
+The course fee was $1500, which includes food, lodging, and instruction for four days, which is reasonable for professional shooting instruction of this caliber.

 If you are a hunter and want to make the most of your setup, or want long-range shooting instruction designed for everyday people, the Precision Hunter Course was designed for you.
 This class is not offered all year round, so be on the lookout for this class as well as others at Magpul Core’s website.
 Any one of them would be a great investment in your skill set, and Caylen Wojcik is an extremely accomplished and approachable instructor.